Join Us

 Axial Flow Impellers

-These impellers are most commonly used for heat transfer, solids incorporation, solids suspension, and blending among other applications.
-Within the axial flow impeller class, propellers and pitched blade turbines are the most common for low to medium viscosity applications.
+Common applications of axial flow impellers include heat transfer, solids incorporation, and blending amongst others.
+Within this category, propellers and pitched blade turbines are frequently employed for low to medium viscosity processing.

 Radial Flow Impellers

-Radial flow patterns are most useful for gas-liquid and liquid-liquid dispersion, but they can be used for other processes.
-Radial impellers can leave solid particles on the bottom of the tank if their is not enough power to create adequate off-bottom suspension.
+Radial flow patterns are particularly beneficial for gas-liquid and liquid-liquid dispersion, although they can also serve other functions.
+However, radial impellers can leave solid materials settled on the tank bottom if power levels are insufficient to generate adequate off-bottom suspension.

-But, what about the impellers themselves?
-How do I know if an impeller creates a radial flow?
-Generally speaking, there are two characteristics of radial impellers: open/disk and curved blade/flat blade.
+So how can you identify if an impeller creates a radial flow?
+Generally, two attributes characterize radial impellers: open/disk and curved blade/flat blade.

 • Disk -